 One of the most basic fundamentals of good time management is to focus on one thing at a time.
-I read an article a while back that said every time you allow an interruption you lose ten minutes of productivity.
+I read an article a while back that said every time you allow an interruption, you lose ten minutes of productivity.
 One could argue whether ten minutes is an accurate number, but regardless, productive and successful people control interruptions.

 If you’re interrupted while working on a task, not only is the interruption itself often a waste of time, but when you resume your work, it takes time to gather your thoughts and return to your original state of focus before the interruption occurred.

-If you value your time and want to improve your time management skills, here are four tips to assist you in avoiding interruptions:
+If you value your time and want to improve your time-management skills, here are four tips to assist you in avoiding interruptions:

 In my case, I check e-mails two to three times a day and check my social media sites one to two times a day.

 2. Turn off ALL notifications on your cell phone device.
-Unless your job requires you to respond immediately to messages, consider putting your phone on the silent or vibrate mode.
+Unless your job requires you to respond immediately to messages, consider putting your phone on silent or do-not-disturb mode.
 If an instantaneous response is not necessary, return messages during breaks between tasks or during windows of time you allocate for such responsibilities.

 As an entrepreneur for the last several decades, I value the importance of generating sales and providing a high level of customer service.
-But I also know that I don’t need to drop what I am doing and disrupt my thought process every time someone calls, texts or e-mails me.
+But I also know that I don’t need to drop what I am doing and disrupt my thought process every time someone calls, texts, or e-mails me.

 3. Resist the temptation to accept unscheduled phone calls.
-If a caller has not scheduled a specific time to talk to you and they consistently get your voice mail, they will soon learn the value of setting an appointment.
+If a caller has not scheduled a specific time to talk to you and they consistently get your voicemail, they will soon learn the value of setting an appointment.

 While I don’t require my family and close friends to schedule calls with me, I still maintain established boundaries to prevent unnecessary interruptions.
 My family understands the value of my time and knows not to interrupt me unless it is an emergency.
 They also know that spending time with my family is important to me and I will do my utmost to prevent others from interrupting our time together.